-Tyler "Ninja" Blevins Net Worth: Tyler Blevins, aka "Ninja," is an American internet personality and gamer who has a net worth of $25 million.
-Most popular for playing the game "Fortnite," Blevins has amassed more than 23.9 million subscribers and 481 million views on YouTube and over 14.6 million followers and 481 million views on Twitch.
+Tyler Blevins, aka "Ninja," is an American internet personality and gamer who has a net worth of $40 million.
+Most popular for playing the game "Fortnite," Blevins has amassed more than 24 million subscribers and 2.5 billion views on YouTube and 17 million followers on Twitch.
 At $5 a month per subscription, he regularly earns between $500,000 and $1 million per month playing video games.

 Tyler Blevins was born Richard Tyler Blevins on June 5, 1991, in Detroit, Michigan.
 He grew up in Grayslake, Illinois, with mother Cynthia, father Chuck, and older brothers John and Chris.
 His parents are both of Welsh descent, and Chuck introduced Tyler to video games at a young age.
 While attending Grayslake Central High School, Blevins played soccer and worked at Noodles & Company.
 He began competing in video game tournaments, joining professional gaming organizations, and live-streaming his games while attending Wisconsin's Silver Lake College.

 In 2009, Blevins started playing video games professionally, beginning with "Halo 3."
 Organizations he has played for include Team Liquid, Cloud9, and Renegades, and he began streaming in 2011, playing "H1Z1" and "PlayerUnknown's Battlegrounds" ("PUBG").
 In 2017, he joined Luminosity Gaming, playing "Halo," "H1Z1," and "PUBG" and winning the "PUBG" Gamescom Invitational Squads classification later that year.
 After Ninja began playing "Fortnite Battle Royale," he became more popular on Twitch, gaining 1.5 million followers between September 2017 and March 2018.
 When he played "Fortnite" with Drake, Travis Scott, and Juju Smith-Schuster in March 2018, 635,000 watched the live stream, setting a record for the largest concurrent audience on an individual Twitch stream.
 This led to Epic Games pairing gamers with celebrities at E3 2018, and Ninja and his partner, electronic musician Marshmello, won the "Fortnite Battle Royale" event.
 Blevins broke his previous Twitch record in April 2018, when 667,000 viewers watched him during Ninja Vegas 2018.

 In 2018, Tyler teamed up with Red Bull Esports and held the Red Bull Rise Till Dawn "Fortnite" event in Chicago.
 By Ninja's estimate, he made nearly $10 million in 2018, and in 2020, Epic Games honored his role in "Fortnite's" success by adding a Ninja cosmetic skin to the game.
 According to Reuters, Electronic Arts paid Blevins $1 million to promote battle royale game "Apex Legends" in 2019.
 Ninja left Twitch in August 2019 and began streaming exclusively on Mixer; after Mixer shut down in July 2020, he began streaming on his YouTube channel.
 As of early 2020, he was reportedly earning more than $500,000 per month from his "Fortnite" streams.